jprusso224/AndroidFX/README.md

 AndroidFX
 =========
 An android app to simulate a guitar effects pedal.
-For CSCI 3308 by John, Cameron & David.
+For CSCI 3308 by John Russo, Cameron Comeau & David Solomon.

 ###Build Prerequisites
 1. Install Android Studio w/ latest SDK and optional tools.